AllTheDucks/atd-blog/content/post/creating_smart_views.md

 *By Shane Argo.*

-There has been a fair amount of discussion on the bb_opensrc mailing list and other communities lately about creating a Smart View for a group using the Blackboard API.
+There has been a fair amount of discussion on the bb-open_src mailing list and other communities lately about creating a Smart View for a group using the Blackboard API.
 It's actually fairly simple, but there are some non-obvious things you need to do to get it working.
 This information should prove useful for creating Smart Views with other (non group) criteria as well.

 # Smart View == Custom View #
 As is fairly normal for the Blackboard API, the UI has a different name for the same thing.
 What the Blackboard UI calls a *Grade Center Smart View*, the API calls a *Gradebook Custom View*.